asand017/-sed-tutorial/README.md

 * *options* refers to a passed in flag (i.e. **-n** or **-i**)

-* *script* refers to a pattern that will be used to filter the input/a regular expression
+* *script* refers to a pattern that will be used to filter the input/a regular expression.
+This is also where you specify which `sed` commands you wish to use (i.e `s` or `p` or `g`)

 * *inputfile* refers to the filename of the file you want to modify

-*For a full list of the `sed` options visit the [`sed`][sed] man page.*
+*For a full list of the `sed` options and commands visit the [`sed`][sed] man page.*

-In practice, `sed` is not entirely strict in how it can be called.
+`sed` can be called in various ways.

 For example, say you had a file containing a list of subscriber email addresses (each email addresson its own line) and you accidently got all of the domain names wrong.
 One way you could quickly and painlessly resolve this dilemma would be to pass your old email list into the `sed` command as so:

 ```
 sed 's/aol.com/gmail.com/' oldlist > newlist
 ```

 or
 ```
-sed s/aol.com/gmail.com/ oldlist > newlist
+sed -i 's/aol.com/gmail.com/' oldlist      #the '-i' flag modifies the passed in file and puts the newly modified file back into the old one
 ```

 which replaces the first occurence of "aol.com" on each line of the input source with "gmail.com".

 **NOTE:** `sed` can be written with or without single quotations.
 Although, it is better practice to always include them.
-It makes recognizing which instructions belong to `sed` and which instructions belong to another command easier.

 Alternatively, you can accomplish the same goal by piping the old email list to `sed`:

 ```
 cat oldlist | sed 's/aol.com/gmail.com/' > newlist
 ```